luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Matt is a **Unix command-line toolkit** for analyzing genomic sequences with focus on the down-stream analysis of alternative splicing events.
 Being a POSIX-style command-line toolkit, Matt runs on the terminal of any Unix-like system. **Matt is modular**: It comprises many commands, each of which tailored to one specific task.
 Combining commands allows the user to solve complex tasks:  **The whole is more than the sum of its parts**.
 Matt works on tables as its data structure, where rows correspond to objects, e.g., exons, genes, etc., and columns correspond to features of these objects.

 Matt usage goes through  **two phases**:
-1. Data preparation: Fit the output from other programs, e.g., VASTOOLS estimation of inclusion levels of alternative splicing events, to the input format of Matt analyses
+1. Data preparation: Fit the output from other programs, e.g., VASTOOLS estimation of inclusion levels of alternative splicing events, to the input format of Matt analyses.
+Works on the INCLUSION_LEVELS_FULL-Hsa2-hg19.tab file from `vast-tools combine` output.
-2. Data analysis:
+2. Data analysis

 The main focus of Matt is high-level analyses, but Matt also offers commands for data preparation/table manipulation.
 Commands produce **reports as PDF documents, PDF graphics, or web pages** summarizing the results.